jaredly/geometricart/Roadmap.md

 	- [ ] button to open file picker, so mobile works
 	- [ ] make pinch-zoom work.

+- [ ] reset zoom needs to go somewhere else?
+- [ ] clips!
+Need to show on screen, next to mirrors and overlays
+- [ ] make the overlay display at all good please.

 - [x] bake into the export a dpi dealio.